ic-cubesat/javascript101/presentation.md

 - A webpage is just a **static document** containing formatted text, images and links to other webpages.
-The contents of a webpage and how it should appear on the screen are described in *HTML* and *CSS*.
+The contents of a webpage and how they should appear on the screen are described in *HTML* and *CSS*.
 --